jacob-leider/jl-bigint/README.md

 # jl-bigint
 A bare-bones c library for manipulating integers of arbitrary size.
 My test framework uses c++ (and a bit of python scripting), but everything in `src` is pure c.
+This exists solely for the purpose of allowing myself to mess around with the internals of a big-integer library, and tailor the behavior for my specific use cases.

+Do not use this library.
+Use [GMP](https://gmplib.org).

 ## Documentation